astromechza/score-eg-thumbnail-service/README.md

 Routing Key: `thumbnail-generation`

-Message Body: the raw png, jpeg, or gif contents
+Message Body: the raw png, jpeg, or gif contents, the size can be up to the rabbitmq max message size (usually 128MB to 2GB)

 Reply-To: the routing key to send the output message to